 CLEVELAND — After a relatively active week weather-wise, with much-needed rain across NEO, the pattern has flipped back to dry and warm.
-While there may be a brief pause in the drought situation, it will likely get worse before it gets better.
+While there was a slight improvement in the drought situation, it will likely get worse before it gets better across the region.

 DAILY FORECAST: